 Social anxiety as a whole is a complex issue.
-It appears in numerous forms, and has many possible reasons for finding its way into our lives.
-As with everything else, there are also varying degrees of anxiety that is experienced from one person to the next.
+It appears in numerous forms, and there are many possible reasons for finding its way into our lives.
+There are also varying degrees of anxiety experienced from one person to the next.
 For this reason, this will be a three part post to discuss the following: Part 1: What does social anxiety look like? ; Part 2: Where does social anxiety come from? ; Part 3: What can be done to get past social anxiety?

-Although social anxiety appears in different ways, the link between each is the feeling of anxiety or panic that, at its most basic level, is caused by fear of embarrassment, judgement or rejection by others.
-It mostly appears when the social situation involves meeting new people, however it can also exist with people we have known for a long time.
+Although social anxiety appears in different forms, the link between them is the feeling of anxiety or panic that is caused by fear of embarrassment, judgement, or rejection by others.
+It often appears when the social situation involves meeting new people, however it can also show up with people we have known for a long time.
 It is common for people to completely avoid social situations, or still go out and socialize while just trying to “get through it” and go home.

 Social anxiety often includes a fear that people won’t like us, or a fear that we may be boring and uninteresting.
 We may feel inferior, or different and unable relate, which can trigger a fear of awkwardness and drive the anxiety and avoidance.

-People often fear the meeting and greeting interaction and have thoughts such as, “I don’t know what to say” , or “I’m a bad conversationalist”, etc. But in reality it’s not always the conversations that cause the problem.
-For many people conversations alone aren’t a big deal, but something such as eating in front of people causes anxiety.
+People often fear the social interaction and have thoughts such as, “I don’t know what to say” , or “I’m a bad conversationalist”, for example.
+But in reality, it’s not always the conversations that cause the problem.
+For many people, something such as eating in front of people causes anxiety.
 In fact, even someone who enjoys social dialogue can still experience anxiety days prior to an event if it involves going to a restaurant or a friend’s house for dinner.

 The tension, nervousness, and brain exercising of removing ourselves from these situations can be overwhelming.
 A woman told me of her experience with severe anxiety whenever eating in front of anyone (I’ll go more into what causes this in part 2).
 Early on, the anxiety was so overwhelming that she began to avoid the situations because she couldn’t eat.
 She used to make herself go to restaurants with people and then take over half of her meal home.
 (Anxiety involves the “fight or flight” mechanism, which sets our bodies on alert — an emotional and chemical environment not conducive to eating).
 She would go home and finish her dinner after when she felt calm and safe again.